dmitrypol/dmitrypol.github.io/_posts/2016-01-01-rails-admin-state-machine.md

 extend Enumerize
 enumerize :aasm_state, in: aasm.states
 {% endhighlight %}
-Now rails_admin creates a dropdown with the list of possbile aasm states but it still allows you to set the field to any option w/o enforcing workflow.
+Now rails_admin creates a dropdown with the list of possible aasm states but it still allows you to set the field to any option w/o enforcing workflow.

 For slightly better solution add this to Article model:
 {% highlight ruby %}